The Rundown of EMT Certification in Washington:

 Step 2: Submit Application for National Certification

-In order to get national certification, a candidate has to appear for the National Registry of Emergency Medical Technician (NREMT) exam.
+In order to get a national certification, a candidate has to appear for the National Registry of Emergency Medical Technician (NREMT) exam.
 Once the candidate has attained the Texas license, the submission of NREMT certification for recertification is not necessary.
 The state of Texas makes use of the National Registry only for the purpose of examination.
 After obtaining the license, it is mandatory for the licensee to complete the Continuing Education (CE) training.
 If the candidate is nationally registered, he/she is not refrained from fulfilling the Continuing Education (CE) requirements in order to renew the Texas license.

 - The candidate should start by creating an account on the NREMT website.
 Click on “Create New Account”.